kram1ck/aternos-discordbot/README.md

    your AUTH_NAME and AUTH_PASSWORD (login data - login and password) Aternos account (so bot can auth on server); ROLE_NAME or ROLE_ID if you need to limit using bot commands by discord role (if you don't need it, you should write into ROLE_NAME @everyone); SERVER_NUMBER, it is a num of server in account server menu.
-The first server num will be 0, the second will be 1 and etc.
+The first server num will be 0, the second will be 1 and etc, BOT_TOKEN, it is a token bot from website https://discord.com/developers/applications/ which you can get by creating a new bot application

 For example:
 ```